reikoNeko/icinga2bot/README.md

-This is a work in progress.
-icinga2bot is a plugin for errbot that speaks to the Icinga2 API in order to relay messages to and from a chat channel.
+This project is no longer in development.
+You are free to fork it for your own use. icinga2bot is a plugin for errbot that speaks to the Icinga2 API in order to relay messages to and from a chat channel.

 ## Caveats